1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Common Causes and Risk Factors

-H. pylori infection - bacteria that damages the stomach lining
+H. pylori infection - a bacterium that damages the stomach lining.

-Stress and poor diet - spicy, fatty or acidic foods can trigger symptoms
+Stress and unhealthy diet - spicy, fatty, or acidic foods can provoke symptoms.

 Signs and Symptoms